florianbley/Explaining_predictive_uncertainty_by_exposing_second_order_effects/README.md

 # Overview
 This code implements the feature-flipping experiment described in the main paper.
-The featureflipping_experiment.py script loads datasets, trains and saves deep ensembles or MC-dropout ensembles, trains a KDE generative model, and performs feature flipping for specified uncertainty explanations.

 Datasets and preprocessing scripts are in the datasets folder.
 Single models are implemented in CNN.py and MLP.py.